kumaravelravi0706/elevate-labs-intern-work/README.md

 2. Use command prompt in your windows and type ipconfig to view your local ip address.
 (192.168.0.103)
 3. Copy the ip address and type "nmap -sS 192.168.0.103/24".
 4. The IP addresses and open ports are present in the task report.
+5. I've also checked the potenial secuirty risks from the open ports present inside.

 STEPS: (wireshark)